symbol-os/symbol-os-promo/README.md

 A lot of intellectual tasks could be performed by Symbol-mind using different levels of abstractions.
 Some of the tasks may use *Admissibility Base* (AB) featured in accompanying examples.
 AB is a simple database for querying specifically patterned S-expression data.
 It could be used to formalize and simplify choosing the right options among a variety of alternatives.

-Other tasks made possible by Symbol-mind may involve any kinds of formalizations such are resource planning and optimizing, truth verifying and proving, or fact checking and producing.
+Other tasks at using Symbol-mind may involve any kinds of formalizations such are resource planning and optimizing, truth verifying and proving, or fact checking and producing.
 Knowing that Symbol-mind is Turing complete computing platform, it is capable of performing any computation type known to us.
-But its intention is not to be used in everyday programming tasks, yet to serve as a truth validation medium hepling in elevating organizational user skills.
+But its intention is not to be used in programming usual applications, yet to serve as a truth validation medium hepling in detecting the right facts for solving the right tasks.

 ```
 // WORK IN PROGRESS //